Neural Networks for 3D Characterisation of AGATA Crystals: Discussion

 \section{Discussion}

-The results presented demonstrate the successful application of neural networks, specifically LSTM-based architectures, for analyzing AGATA crystal scanning data obtained with the Strasbourg tables.
+The results presented demonstrate the successful application of neural networks, specifically LSTM-based architectures, for analysing AGATA crystal scanning data obtained with the PSCS scanning method.
 The key achievement is the development of a method capable of predicting the full 3D interaction position from input super-traces, even when trained using data with only partial (2D) ground truth information available from the vertical and horizontal scans.
 This was enabled by a custom masked loss function and careful training strategies, including training separate models per segment and incorporating a Gaussian noise layer to mitigate overfitting.

 The significance of this work lies primarily in the generation of high-quality experimental signal bases (NN bases) for both the S001 and A005 crystals.
 These bases, derived directly from experimental data using the trained NN models, led to demonstrably improved PSA performance compared to bases generated by the traditional PSCS algorithm and standard simulated bases (ADL and AGATAGeFEM).
 The mean PSA error was consistently lower when using NN bases indicating higher precision.
 Furthermore, the analysis of signal consistency using the mean standard deviation metric showed that the NN-derived signals were more homogeneous and consistent than those produced by PSCS for the S001 crystal.
 The comparison with simulated bases also highlighted discrepancies in the simulations, particularly regarding larger radii and potential inaccuracies near the crystal boundaries, which the NN-derived experimental bases naturally circumvent.